 Suzanne Kahn, Deputy Director

-Suzanne Kahn is Deputy Director at the Great Democracy Initiative.
+Suzanne Kahn is the Director of the Great Democracy Initiative.
 Suzanne most recently worked as a research analyst at SEIU 32BJ, where she built a program to organize workers in new residential developments.
 Prior to that, she worked on SEIU’s campaign to pass comprehensive healthcare reform.
 Suzanne holds a Ph.D. in American history from Columbia University.
 Her forthcoming book, tentatively titled A Failed Separation: Divorce and the Origins of the Contemporary American Welfare State, won the American Society for Legal History’s Cromwell Dissertation Prize.

 Julie Morgan is the Co-founder and Executive Director of the Great Democracy Initiative.
 She is also a Fellow at the Roosevelt Institute.
 She previously served as a senior counsel to Senator Elizabeth Warren, a senior program officer at the Bill & Melinda Gates Foundation, and in multiple roles at the Center for American Progress.
 Julie holds a Ph.D. in higher education and a J.D. from Boston College.